ModelInference/dinv/README.md

 ## Dependencies

-Dinv depends on a number of remote repositories.
-To install them run `dependencies.sh`.
+Dinv depends on a number of remote repositories, you can install these by running `dependencies.sh`:
-After installing the dependent software, dinv itself can be installed by running

-`go install bitbucket.org/bestchai/dinv`

-**remote dependencies**

  * github.com/godoctor/godoctor/analysis/cfg
  * github.com/arcaneiceman/GoVector/govec/vclock